slickframework/web-stack/docs/source/manual/getting-started.rst

 ``slick/webstack package`` is a PSR-7 HTTP middleware stack that can help you create web applications or web services for HTTP protocol.

-It offers a router, dispatcher and view mechanism that returns PSR-7 Responses for HTTP Requests (usually through a web server).
+It offers a router, a dispatcher and view mechanism that returns PSR-7 Responses for HTTP Requests (usually through a web server).

 You can change (add or remove) the HTTP stack by adding your own middleware making